spinnaker/spinnaker.github.io/guides/user/plugins/deploy-example.md

 Beginning in Spinnaker 1.20, Gate needs to know where to get any plugin that has a Deck component.
 If your plugin is backend only, you do not need to modify `gate-local.yml`.

-You can find `gate-local.yml` in the directory where Halyard stores local config files.
-This is usually `\etc\spinnaker\.hal\default\profiles`.
+You can create or find `gate-local.yml` in the directory where Halyard stores local config files.
+This is usually `~\.hal\default\profiles` on the machine where Halyard is running.
 Add the following snippet:

 ```yaml
 spinnaker: